RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

   - For each interrupt, a message is sent from the ISR to the led management thread &#x21d2; it toggles the LED1 status

-_Note: we won't take of the debounce issue_
+_Note: we won't take care of the debounce issue_

 ---